 With the linked Visa debit card you can access the money in the account through EFTPOS outlets or ATMs that bear the Visa symbol.

 You can make unlimited use of the following transaction methods free of charge; internet and phone banking, branch deposits, direct credits and debits, Pay Anyone transfers, BPAY, ATM, and Bank@Post deposits.

 With the following transaction methods you are allowed 15 free per month before you will be charged $1 per transaction; EFTPOS, cheque withdrawals, staff assisted transfers.
 15 Bank@Post withdrawals are allowed per month, but once you exceed the limit you will be charged $2.50 for each transaction.

 - $0 monthly service fee.

 - Minimum opening balance of just $1.

 - There is $1 minimum ongoing balance.

 - Interest is variable and subject to change.

 How do I apply for the Rural Bank Everyday Community Account?

-If your community not-for-profit group or organisation would benefit from the Everyday Community Account you can find out more by clicking “Go to Site” and filling out a request for a phone or email from a member of the Rural Bank customer service team.
+If your community not-for-profit group or organisation would benefit from the Everyday Community Account you can request for a phone or email from a member of the Rural Bank customer service team.
 In order to deem whether or not you are eligible for this account they will ask you a few questions first.
 To help you prepare, below is a list of information that may come in handy when applying for the Everyday Community Account.